How blogging (and social media) can help your business

 For more articles about blogging for your business go to:

-This article is based on my own experiences since 2002 when I established On Time Typing, a scribing, editing and proofreading business with clients across Australia.
+This article is based on my own experiences since 2002 when I started writing websites and later, my blog, as my main marketing tool.
 For more information go to: About us.